-The founders began this organization due to the great needs of children around the world.
-As the organization grew it took new shape.
-They realized that in order to meet the needs of the kids they would also have to address the needs of the parents.
-For instance, developing a new medical clinic in a developing country often serves many children, but it also serves elderly and parents.
-When parents are healthy they are better able to care for their children.
+The founders began this organization because of the great needs of children around the world.
+As the organization grew, it took new shape.
+The founders realized that to meet the needs of kids, they would also have to address the needs of parents.
+For instance, developing a new medical clinic can serve many children, but it also serves elderly and parents.
+When parents are healthy, they are better able to care for their children.

-This is a great question – the answer is no. Many larger organizations choose to pre-determine areas of impact and they focus solely on these parts of the world.
-At GCH, we have taken a different approach to address a niche that is currently not being filled.
-We choose to allow others in need – wherever they might be located – fill out an application and call our offices at 714-523-4454 for further information and assistance.
+This is a great question – the answer is no. Many larger organizations choose to predetermine areas of impact and focus solely on certain parts of the world.
+At GCH, we take a different approach by addressing an unfulfilled niche.
+We choose to allow others in need – wherever they might be located – to fill out an application and call our offices at 714-523-4454 for further information and assistance.

-Often small community leaders know best how to address the needs of their own community.
+If a large humanitarian organization hasn’t determined that certain communities are part of their strategic plan, these communities are left without aid.
+Often, these communities’ leaders best know how to address the needs of their own community.
 The problem they face is the knowledge of how to procure and logistically receive their community needs.
 This is where we come in.
-We are experts in technical and medical supply needs in developing countries as well as in logistics.
-We partner with these individuals to develop a clinic that meets their specific needs – if a large humanitarian organization hasn’t determined their community as part of their strategic plan these communities are left without aid.
-We chose to fill in the gap in this manner.
+We are experts in technical and medical supply needs in developing countries, as well as in logistics.
+We partner with these individuals to develop a clinic that meets their specific needs.

 One of our core values is listening.
-As a listening organization, we work with partners in developing countries and listen to their needs instead of imposing our ideas or strategy on the community.
-It is the community that is deciding what they need and which projects are needed first.
+As a listening organization, we work with partners in developing countries and listen to their needs instead of imposing our own ideas or strategies on the community.
+It is the community that idecides what they need and which projects are prioritized.
 Instead of being community based, we are community initiated.
 A project has the greatest chance for success when the community has true ownership and input into the development.